apache/cloudstack-documentation/source/adminguide/networking/multiple_guest_networks.rst

 Additional networks can either be available to all accounts or be assigned to a specific account.
 Networks that are available to all accounts are zone-wide.
-Any user with access to the zone can create a VM with access to that network.
+Any user with access to the zone can create an instance with access to that network.
 These zone-wide networks provide little or no isolation between guests.Networks that are assigned to a specific account provide strong isolation.